TechGrounds-Cloud8/cloud8-yismailmo/Azure_cloud/week-5-Azure/Files_AppServices_CDN_DNS.md

     -   How does App Service fit / replace App Service in a classic setting?

+        -  In the classic setting of deployment model, resource states, policies, and tags are all managed individually.
+If you need to delete resources, you do so individually.
+This quickly becomes a management challenge.

         - Azure app service is different from hosting on your own on-premise server(classic setting).
 Because with on-premise web hosting, you or your organisation is reponsible for managing pretty much everything (from storage to networking equipment).

         - While in Azure app service everything else is managed by Azure.
-You don't have to worry about any of the things like, managing the network or underlying infrastructure.
+So you don't have to worry about any of the things like, managing the network or underlying infrastructure.

         - Meet rigorous, enterprise-grade performance, security, and compliance requirements by using the fully managed platform for your operational and monitoring tasks.